-For part-time employees, the amount of the special allowance payable is calculated pro rata to their work schedule over a reference period extending from 01.09 of the year preceding the relevant payment year to 01.09 in the relevant payment year.
-For newly hired employees, the special allowance to be paid is calculated pro rata to the employee's length of service over a reference period extending from 01.09 in the year preceding the relevant payment year to 01.09 in the relevant payment year.
+For part-time employees, the amount of the special allowances mentioned above to be paid is calculated pro rata to their work schedule over a reference period extending from 01.01 of the relevant payment year to 01.09 in the relevant payment year.
+For newly hired employees, the special allowance to be paid is calculated pro rata to the employee's length of service over a reference period extending from 01.01 of the relevant payment year to 01.09 in the relevant payment year.